 It is nearly tax time again.
 Owning a profitable investment property is great unless it is April 15th and Uncle Sam has his hand out for his share of the profits.
-If you want to keep more of your hard earned cash, then pay particular attention to this following couple of pages.
+If you want to keep more of your hard-earned cash, then pay particular attention to the following couple of pages.
 We are going to share some tips on how to maximize your investment property deductions and we will share a secret on how to use your second home as a rental tax-free.

 Passive and Non-Passive Investors